The new ISO standard 23875 that will save lives

 Of course, the big question is how do you properly assess the air quality in your cabin?
 How can you enforce a new and improved standard if you’re not able to accurately record particulate levels in real time?

-This makes the introduction of new, wearable or in-cab, dust detection monitoring technology such as the XD One so timely.
+This makes the introduction of new, wearable or in-cab, real-time dust monitoring technology, such as the XD One Personal Dust Monitor, so timely.

-As this equipment has developed, it can now be worn by workers to monitor the particulates in the space directly around their air-ways.
+As this equipment has developed, it can now be worn by workers to monitor the dust particles in the space directly around their airways.

 Time you took a closer look at real-time operator cabin monitoring?